-The Electric Power Systems research group is concerned with the safe, secure and reliable generation, transmission, distribution, storage and use of electrical energy for industrial and residential purposes.
+The Electric Power Systems research group is concerned with the safe, secure and intelligent generation, transmission, distribution, storage and use of electrical energy for industrial and residential purposes.

 Our research has been instrumental in helping South Australia forge a path in renewable energy deployment, and will likely be applied interstate and internationally as demand for this energy source continues to grow.

-As the world becomes increasingly disposed towards using intermittent renewable energy sources, there is a corresponding demand for optimal planning and deployment of energy storage and demand management systems, and network development.
+As the world becomes increasingly disposed towards using intermittent renewable energy sources, there is a corresponding demand for optimal planning and deployment of energy storage and demand management systems, wholesale and local energy markets design and network development.

 Reflecting this, our Electric Power Systems group’s research is focused on the transition to an electricity supply system catering predominantly for intermittent renewable sources.
 This includes:

-- optimal power system planning to securely and reliably integrate increasing amounts of renewably sourced energy
+- optimal power system and resources planning and operation to securely and reliably integrate increasing amounts of renewable resources

 - developing new control strategies and systems to address the significant new technical challenges of asynchronously connected sources